burtonr/sqlrest/README.md

 >`SELECT 1 FROM [Database_Name].[dbo].[Table_Name]`

+You could also set the environment variable `DATABASE_NAME` to set a default database name.
+Note, that if the default schema is not `dbo`, you will need to include that in the query as well even with the database name being set.

 See above for examples of error and success responses

 #### Insert
-_Not yet implemented_
+Send a `PUT` request to this endpoint to execure a SQL insert

+There are some basic syntax checks.
+* There must be a field `insert` in the request body
+* There must be at least 1 `INSERT INTO` command

+The function that handles executing inserts will first create a transaction, then execute the command.
+If there is an error, or something goes wrong (`panic`), the transaction will roll back.

+The request and command passed in follow the same rules as the `Query` endpoint.
+Be sure to include the database name

+No results are returned with this command.
+To get the inserted values, you will need to `Query` for them.

 #### Delete
 _Not yet implemented_

 #### Update
-Sending a `POST` request to thie endpoint to execute a SQL update
+Send a `POST` request to this endpoint to execute a SQL update

 There are some basic syntax checks.
-* There must be a field `update` in the request
+* There must be a field `update` in the request body
 * There must be at least 1 `UPDATE` command
 * There must be at least 1 `WHERE` clause
   * This is for your own protection!